bottlenoselabs/c2cs/README.md

 <sup>1</sup>: `dlsym` on Unix and `GetProcAddress` on Windows allow getting the address of a variable exported for shared libraries (`.dll`/`.dylib`/`.so`).
 However, there is no way to do the same for statically linked libraries.
 There is also no alternative for `DllImport` in C# for extern variables.
 The recommended way to expose variable externs to C# from C is to instead create "getter" and/or "setter" function externs.
 Thus, variable externs are not supported for simplicity.

-<sup>2</sup>: Enums are forced to be unsigned type in C#.
+<sup>2</sup>: Enums are forced to be signed type in C#.
 This is allow for better convergence accross platforms such as Windows, macOS, and Linux because enums can be signed or unsigned depending on the toolchain/platform.

 <sup>3</sup>: For structs (and unions within structs), distinguishing between public/private fields is not possible automatically.
 If the record is transtive to a function extern then it will be transpiled as if all the fields were public.
 In some cases this may not be appropriate to which there is the following options.
 Either, (1) use proper information hiding with C headers so the private fields are not in transtive property to a public function extern, or (2) use pointers to access the struct and manually specify the struct as an opaque type for input to `C2CS`.
 Option 2 is the approach taken for generating bindings for https://github.com/libuv/libuv because `libuv` makes use of mixing public/private struct fields and struct inheritance.